 Now, don't be intimidated by the thought of dried chiles.
 As you will see in today's recipe, they are actually pretty easy to work with.
 Plus, nowadays they are more readily available in many grocery stores and online.

 In this post, I'll show you how to make a delicious and authentic enchilada sauce using guajillo chiles.
 Guajillo chiles are a mild to medium-heat chili pepper with a rich, earthy flavor.
-They are the most common type of chile peppers used in authentic enchilada sauce, and I also love them in dishes like Chile Colorado with Pork and in Mole Poblano.
+They are the most common type of chile peppers used in authentic enchilada sauce, and I also love them in dishes like Chile Colorado with Pork, Mole Poblano and Asado de Puerco.

 Now, let me show you how to make this fiery red sauce.